 Legal Interns.
 The Law Offices of Barbara-Ann Williams, PC frequently trains interns from US law schools and universities as well as through AILF and AIPT including the KoreaWest program.
-Interns receive valuable and relevant real world work experience doing legal research, marketing, drafting memoranda, studying and reporting on country conditions as well as engaging in other pertinent assignments as part of their learning experience.

 Past interns include US and foreign law students, business students, as well as students studying in other disciplines.

 Now seeking Spanish Speaking Interns.
 2 days a week.
 Intensive training in immigration law.
 Our interns receive valuable and relevant real world work experience doing legal research, marketing, drafting memoranda, studying and reporting on country conditions as well as engaging in other pertinent assignments as part of their learning experience.
 Send resume to: firstname.lastname@example.org with a cover letter detailing your academic background and any experience.

 Internships are competitive and last from 6 weeks to 6 months and are open to qualified students interested in obtaining real world experience in international and immigration law.

 For information on participating in an internship, call our office at